 Can you tell your Chinese from your Indian tea, Assam from Darjeeling, or even what makes something tea as opposed to just another hot drink?
 The tea world can be confusing, rather like becoming a wine connoisseur!
 This talk explains how tea is made, the 6 main types of tea and tasting pointers for choosing between them, and how to identify famous tea names!

-My talk concludes with a tea tasting (I need access to a kettle and drinking water)
+My talk ideally concludes with a tea tasting (I need access to kettles and drinking water)

 Private Lives in the Public Sphere

 How the personal lives of Tudor and Stuart monarchs shaped British History

 In the early modern period kings and queens couldn’t have a “private life”.
 Whether they got married, had children, what their religious beliefs were, who their favourites were, who they had affairs with, their health, insecurities, intelligence, education, and personal qualities like courage, tact and diplomacy – these were all matters of public importance.

 Which queen’s miraculous conception of a boy sparked a revolution?
 Which king’s insecurity bred an arrogance than alienated Parliament?
 Which queen’s miscarriage cost her her head?
 Explore the private tragedies, heartbreak and scandals that have shaped British history.